 If you’re thinking of trying something new on-farm, or facing challenges and would like to talk to someone with experience, sign up today and we’ll be in touch.
 You can either sign up to receive support, or sign up to register as a support farmer.

-This confidential service is available to all farmers; owners, sharemilkers, managers, contract milkers, and farm assistants.
+This free and confidential service is available to all farmers; owners, sharemilkers, managers, contract milkers, and farm assistants.

 How does Dairy Connect work?